simonesilvestroni/m2m-website/_posts/2021-04-07-interview-susan-rogers-pensados-place.md

 - The importance of using panning to make the most of our perception of music, by exploiting the different way our brain processes sounds.
 I love how both Pensado and Trawick reacted to it.
 - The crucial role that _non-musicians producers_ can have on the global vision of a song.

-I strongly advise you to watch the entire interview — it’s slightly 45 minutes, while the ‘core’ of the discussion is probably around half an hour.
-Skip to around `3'08"` for the proper content to start.
+I strongly advise you to watch the entire interview — it’s slightly over 45 minutes, while the ‘core’ of the discussion is probably around half an hour.
+Skip to around `3'08"` for the proper part to start.